DHTMLX/docs-suite/docs/grid/usage_rangeselection.md

 });
 ~~~

-The `rangeSelection` property can also be set as an *object* to enable the module and provide additional configuration options.
+The `rangeSelection` property can also be set as an *object* to enable the module and specify additional configuration options.
-Learn about configuration possibilities of the `RangeSelection` module in the [Configuration](grid/configuration.md#managing-range-selection-in-grid) guide.
+Learn how to configure the `RangeSelection` module in the [Configuration](grid/configuration.md#managing-range-selection-in-grid) guide.

 ## Enabling/disabling RangeSelection module

-You can activate the range selection module via the [`enable()`](grid/api/rangeselection/enable_method.md) method of the `range` object.
+You can activate the `RangeSelection` module with the [`enable()`](grid/api/rangeselection/enable_method.md) method of the `range` object.
-The following example shows how the module is enabled after deactivation on initialization:
+The following example shows how to enable the module after it was disabled on initialization:

 ~~~jsx {14}
 const grid = new dhx.Grid("grid_container", {